Clinical UM Guideline

 In a meta-analysis by Graham and colleagues (2006), literature dating back to 1970 was reviewed, and a single study of high quality (Klaber-Moffett 1990) was identified.
 This study failed to show evidence of benefit from static cervical traction over placebo.
 The low-quality trials showed moderate evidence "favoring intermittent traction for pain reduction" in patients with mechanical neck disorders.
 There was conflicting evidence for global perceived effect.
 The authors summarized because of the methodology and quality of the trials, the evidence is inconclusive.

-In July 2008, Graham and colleagues published a Cochrane Review of seven randomized controlled trials (total participants = 958), which utilized continuous or intermittent traction for the treatment of chronic neck pain.
+In July 2008, Graham and colleagues published a Cochrane Review of seven randomized controlled trials (n=958 total participants), which utilized continuous or intermittent traction for the treatment of chronic neck pain.
 This evidence review included published studies through March 2008.
 Two review experts independently assessed each selected study for risk of bias using the Back Review Group's 11 criteria (van Tulder, 2003) and the validated 5-point Jadad 1996 evidence quality criteria.
 The investigators in this updated evidence review again found only a single study of adequate quality (Klaber-Moffett 1990), and this study did not show evidence of benefit of cervical traction.
-The authors concluded, "Current literature does not support or refute the efficacy or effectiveness of continuous or intermittent traction for pain reduction, improved function or global perceived effect over placebo traction, tablet or heat or other conservative treatments in patients with chronic neck disorders."
+The authors concluded:

 In a trial of 81 participants with cervical radiculopathy (CR), Young and colleagues (2009) randomized individuals to multi-modal manual therapy (manual therapy and exercise) with intermittent supine cervical traction (MTEXT group) versus multi-modal therapy with sham traction (MTEX group).
 The Numeric Pain Rating Scale (NPRS), the Neck Disability Index (NDI), and the Patient- Specific Functional Scale (PSFS) were the primary outcome measures.
 At the 4-week follow-up, there were significant improvements in pain, function, disability, and symptom distribution regardless of treatment with or without intermittent supine cervical traction.

 Chiu and colleagues (2011) reported results from a RCT involving 40 adults randomized to intermittent supine cervical traction (ICT) under supervision by a physiotherapist.
 Thirty-nine participants were randomized to the control group which received placebo heat treatment with infrared irradiation.
 All participants were evaluated at baseline, 6-weeks (immediately after the intervention period was completed) and at 12-weeks by an independent assessor who was blinded to the group assignment.
 Assessment tools included the Chinese version of the Northwick Park Neck Pain Questionnaire (NPQ), Verbal Numerical Pain Scale (VNPS), and the cervical active range of motion (AROM) was measured using the Multi-Cervical Rehabilitation Unit (MCRU).
-There was no statistically significant difference between the ICT treatment group compared to the control group in NPQ (P > 0.05, 95% confidence interval [CI], 29.66-37.50) and VNPS (P > 0.05, 95% CI, 3.29 – 4.50).
+There was no statistically significant difference between the ICT treatment group compared to the control group in NPQ (P>0.05, 95% confidence interval [CI], 29.66-37.50) and VNPS (P>0.05, 95% CI, 3.29-4.50).
 Additionally, there was no significant difference in any range of motion noted.
-The authors concluded "Six weeks intermittent cervical traction is not superior to the infrared irradiation in the management of patients with chronic neck pain in terms of pain intensity, disability score and cervical active range of motion in the six-week and 12-week followup."
+The authors concluded:

 Although traction has been used as a treatment for neck pain for decades, its effectiveness is unproven.
 In addition, there is no evidence of high quality, demonstrating an outcome benefit of pneumatic cervical traction over standard home "over-the-door" cervical traction devices.
 Large, well designed, randomized controlled trials are needed that evaluate the effect of cervical traction as an adjunct treatment in both chronic and acute neck pain syndromes.
 Currently there is an open phase III randomized controlled trial recruiting participants to be treated for cervical radiculopathy.
 However, the results have not been published.